Who are the Millennials ?

 Faced with these challenges, the quality of customer relations and the simplicity of the customer journey are essential.
 To achieve this, the implementation of a centralised customer interaction management platform connected to the information system makes sense.

 - Rapidity, simplicity of processing and monitoring.
 It is therefore necessary to be able to centralise data and to facilitate self-service access.
-WL Contact has a unique tool that allows the deployment of bots on all channels, which ensures continuity and consistency of experience.
-In addition, to optimize follow-up, WL Contact centralizes all customer interaction data in a single database and has a strong integration capability with database systems to consolidate the customer view.
+Worldline Contact has a unique tool that allows the deployment of bots on all channels, which ensures continuity and consistency of experience.
+In addition, to optimize follow-up, Worldline Contact centralizes all customer interaction data in a single database and has a strong integration capability with database systems to consolidate the customer view.

 - Continuous interactions, most often remotely, from the smartphone.
 Millennials already prefer seamless digital experiences so banks will increasingly be required to implement online financial services, which increases loyalty.
-In addition to offering a variety of digital channels (email, chat, social media or video calls), WL Contact integrates them with mobile applications to guarantee the user experience.
+In addition to offering a variety of digital channels (email, chat, social media or video calls), Worldline Contact integrates them with mobile applications to guarantee the user experience.
 Personalization for each user or profile of the proposed channels is also an important component in the banks' approach to Millennials.

 - The same level of service and quality across all channels: Millennials want to be able to choose the channel, the platform used for their various transactions and have the same experience.
 This also means that omnichannel is no longer an option for this generation, that compares experiences across multiple banks.
 Only a customer interaction management solution can meet this challenge by centralising all interactions and applying common rules for authentication, qualification and routing.